aussio/pgn-viewer/DOCUMENTATION.md

 Always prefer custom types defined in `src/types` (such as `ParseTree`, `PgnMove`, etc.) over types from third-party libraries.
 All code should use these custom types for consistency and accuracy, unless there is a strong, documented reason to do otherwise.
 `PgnMove` in `src/types` is the correct and canonical move type for this project.
 The `moveNumber` property is often `null` for black's moves, as this is how the parser typically returns the data.

+## State Management with Zustand

+This project uses [Zustand](https://github.com/pmndrs/zustand) for global state management.
+Zustand provides a simple, scalable, and modular way to manage application state outside of React component trees.

+### What Zustand Manages
+- The move tree structure (`moveTree`)
+- The currently selected move node (`currentNode`)
+- The parsed PGN data (`parsed`)
+- Selectors and actions for updating and accessing this state (e.g., `setMoveTree`, `setCurrentNode`, `setParsed`, and dynamic selectors like `getCurrentBranchGroup`)

+### Why Zustand?
+- Keeps board, move tree, and sidebar in sync across the app
+- Centralizes state for future editing features (add/edit/delete nodes, undo/redo, etc.)
+- Avoids prop drilling and makes state accessible from any component
+- Scales well as the app grows in complexity

+### Future Use
+Zustand will be used to manage all global state related to move tree editing, navigation, and UI synchronization.
+This includes supporting features like:
+- Editing the move tree (adding, deleting, or modifying moves/branches)
+- Undo/redo functionality
+- Keeping the chessboard, move tree graph, and sidebar in sync
+- Any other features that require shared state across multiple components

+### Component State Access Best Practice

+Leaf components (components that do not have children depending on their state) that need access to global state should use the Zustand store directly, rather than receiving state via props.
+This avoids unnecessary prop drilling, keeps components modular, and makes the codebase easier to maintain and extend.
+All new and refactored components should follow this pattern unless there is a strong, documented reason to do otherwise.

 ## Chessboard, Move Tree, and Graph Synchronization

 The HomePage component manages the current move node (`currentNode`) as the user steps through the game.
 This state is used to keep the chessboard and the move tree graph in sync: